 The order of Carmel is destined to exist until the end of the world.

 This would be fitting because in theory, the very first monastic order to take form was under our original Carmelite Holy (Desert) Father who began his intense eremitical life on Mount Carmel where his original cell was that of a cave: Elijah.
 This prophet, who scripture tells us will also come back down to earth to prepare the world for the Second Coming of Christ, still has an important part to play.
 Many secrets have been revealed on mountaintops: God descended in a cloud of fire on Mount Sinai, the fire that consumed the sacrifices of Elijah.
 Abraham went to such a place to sacrifice his son, Issac to God; on Mount Horeb God revealed Himself to Moses through the manifestation of the burning bush, then later received the Ten Commandments from Him while on top of a mountain.
 Our Lord faithfully carried His cross uphill, to Mount Calvary where He sacrificed Himself.
-Was it not Elijah who was also next to Our Lord on a similar summit during His transfiguration?
+Was it not Elijah and Moses who were also next to Our Lord on a similar summit during His transfiguration?
 Finally, this very same prophet’s mysterious vision (described below) was seen on Mount Carmel; John of the Cross also has his famous map of perfection that leads to the top of a mountain.
 If we ponder the meaning of Our Lady’s mysterious prophecy of Carmel “destined” to exist until the end of the world, it would be only fitting that it’s father and founder would come back to be Carmel’s commander-in-chief for the decisive and final battle ahead.
 So what makes Carmel, the desert – or mountain – destined for greatness?

 Prophets and apostles called to the desert/ mountain: